systechafrica/systechafrica.github.io/members/memberDocumentsChecklist.md

 -	Click **label 6** button to get information regarding what the document checklist is.

--	Click **label 7** to view a print layout copy of checklist listing, compliance report, etc.
+-	Click **label 7** button to view a print layout copy of checklist listing, compliance report, etc.

 -	Click **label 8** button to open a grid table on the lower side of the window showing members’ document checklist application.
 The documents from members can be received, reversed, or removed.